HU-TI-DEV/TI-S2/software/communicatie/MQTT/README.md

 ### Publish/Subscribe

 In contrast to many API services you know the client-server architecture is not a request/response model.
-It ahers a publish/subscribe model resulting in loose coupeling.
+It adhers a publish/subscribe model resulting in loose coupeling.

 ![Broker](../MQTT/img/broker.png)